 “Interested Person” means each of the General Partner, the Fund Manager, any Key Person, any member of the General Partner’s or Fund Manager’s investment committee, any of their respective relatives, employees, directors, officers, members, shareholders and partners and any Affiliate of any of the foregoing.

+“Interim Clawback Amount” has the meaning set forth in Section 14.7.2.

+“Interim Clawback Date” has the meaning set forth in Section 14.7.2.

+“Interim Clawback Obligation” has the meaning set forth in Section 14.7.2.

 “Investment Company Act” means the U.S. Investment Company Act of 1940 and the rules and regulations promulgated thereunder.

 “Investment Objectives” has the meaning set forth in Section 2.2 (Purposes).